kermitt2/delft/doc/ner.md

   -h, --help            show this help message and exit --fold-count FOLD_COUNT
-                        number of folds or re-runs to be used when training --lang LANG           language of the model as ISO 639-1 code --dataset-type DATASET_TYPE
+                        number of folds or re-runs to be used when training --lang LANG           language of the model as ISO 639-1 code (en, fr, de, etc.)
+  --dataset-type DATASET_TYPE
                         dataset to be used for training the model --train-with-validation-set
-                        Use the validation set for training together with the training set
+                        Use the validation set for training together with the training set --architecture ARCHITECTURE
-  --architecture ARCHITECTURE
-                        type of model architecture to be used, one of ['BidLSTM_CRF', 'BidLSTM_CRF_FEATURES', 'BidLSTM_CNN_CRF',
-                        'BidLSTM_CNN_CRF', 'BidGRU_CRF', 'BidLSTM_CNN',
+                        type of model architecture to be used, one of ['BidLSTM_CRF', 'BidLSTM_CNN_CRF', 'BidLSTM_CNN_CRF', 'BidGRU_CRF', 'BidLSTM_CNN', 'BidLSTM_CRF_CASING', 'BERT',
-                        'BidLSTM_CRF_CASING', 'bert-base-en', 'bert-base-en',
-                        'scibert', 'biobert']
+                        'BERT_CRF', 'BERT_CRF_FEATURES', 'BERT_CRF_CHAR', 'BERT_CRF_CHAR_FEATURES']
   --data-path DATA_PATH
                         path to the corpus of documents for training (only use currently with Ontonotes corpus in orginal XML format) --file-in FILE_IN     path to a text file to annotate --file-out FILE_OUT   path for outputting the resulting JSON NER anotations --embedding EMBEDDING
-                        The desired pre-trained word embeddings using their descriptions in the file delft/resources-registry.json.
-Be
-                        sure to use here the same name as in the registry ('glove-840B', 'fasttext-crawl', 'word2vec'), and that
+                        The desired pre-trained word embeddings using their descriptions in the file.
+For local loading, use delft/resources-registry.json.
+Be sure to use here the same name as in the registry, e.g. ['glove-840B', 'fasttext-crawl', 'word2vec'] and that the path in the registry to the embedding file is correct on your system.
+  --transformer TRANSFORMER
-                        the path in the registry to the embedding file is correct on your system.
+                        The desired pre-trained transformer to be used in the selected architecture.
+For local loading use, delft/resources-registry.json, and be sure to use here the same name as in the registry, e.g. ['bert-base-cased', 'bert-large-cased', 'allenai/scibert_scivocab_cased'] and that the path in the registry to the model path is correct on your system.
+HuggingFace transformers hub will be used otherwise to fetch the model, see https://huggingface.co/models for model names
 ```